Characterizing Dark Bosons at Chiral Belle: A Dark Vector

 \subsection{Right-handed vector}

 Vectors that couple to right-handed SM fermions have been considered to explain a number of experimental anomalies~\cite{Batell:2011qq,Karshenboim:2014tka}.
 Generally, such vectors require additional fermions to render the model theoretically self-consistent, potentially leading to other signals~\cite{Preskill:1990fr,*Batra:2005rh,*Dobrescu:2014fca}.
-Moreover, since these vectors couple to non-conserved currents at low scales, the emission of longitudinally polarized vectors is enhanced and can lead to very stringent constraints (although there is some model dependence on the UV content of the theory)~\cite{Dror:2017ehi,Dror:2017nsg}.
-In Ref.~\cite{Dror:2017nsg}, it was shown that searches for $B^+\to K^++{\rm inv.}$ restrict
+Moreover, since these vectors couple to non-conserved currents at low scales, the emission of longitudinally polarized vectors is enhanced and can lead to very stringent constraints~\cite{Dror:2017ehi,Dror:2017nsg} although there is strong model dependence on the anomaly-canceling UV content of the theory~\cite{Gan:2020aco}.
+In Ref.~\cite{Dror:2017nsg}, it was shown that a limit on the branching ratio for $B^+\to K^++{\rm inv.}$ of $2.5\times10^{-5}$ restricts